Magicking/protochannel/README.md

 # Protochannel

-Protochannel is a toy project to demonstrate the usage of Ethereum state channel to do off-chain transactions settleabe at any point in time forward manner.
+Protochannel is a prototype project to demonstrate the usage of Ethereum state channel to do off-chain transactions settleabe at any point in time forward manner.

 It's a work in progress TicTacToe implementation.